Nation celebrates Eidul Fitr today

 Ag Agencies

-KARACHI/ISLAMABAD/RAWALPINDI/LARKANA: The nation will celebrate Eidul Fitr today (Wednesday) after the announcement made by Ruet-e-Halal Committee Chairman Mufti Muneeb-ur-Rehman after sighting Shawwal moon on Tuesday.
+KARACHI/ISLAMABAD/RAWALPINDI/LARKANA: Nation will celebrate Eidul Fitr today (Wednesday) after the announcement made by Ruet-e-Halal Committee Chairman Mufti Muneeb-ur-Rehman after sighting Shawwal moon on Tuesday.

 A meeting of central Ruet-e-Hilal Committee was held in Karachi under the chairmanship of Mufti Muneeb-ur-Rehman for the Shawwal moon sighting.
 The announcement regarding moon sighting was made by Mufti Muneeb after testimonies were received from different parts of the country, Pakistani media reported on Tuesday.